masonheverett/advent-of-code/README.md

 ### Writing a Solution

 To write a solution for a specific problem, navigate to the `.js` file for the solution.
-For example, the solution to problem 1 published on day 1 of 2020 can be found at `./2020/day01/part01.js`.
+For example, the solution to part 01 published on day 01 of 2019 can be found at `./2019/day01/part01.js`.

 A stubbed method called `solve` has been provided for each solution that is already set up to receive the input data for that day from the `input.txt` in the same directory as an array of strings, one for each line in the input file.